 Show avocado some loveiStock/jnkramer10

 Mayonnaise and cheese add about 10 grams of fat and 100 calories each to your lunch—and people often slap on more than one tablespoon or slice.
 To skip them without missing that creaminess, try replacing them with avocado, which is packed with healthy monounsaturated fats and fiber that make your meal more satisfying.
 “It gives you that creamy mouth feel, plus a lot of fiber to keep you full,” says Shapiro.
-Read this to find out if you need to eat more healthy fats.
+Here are 7 signs you need to eat more healthy fats.